-2. Maximising Supply and Making Best Use of All Available Accommodation.
+2. Maximising Supply and Making Best Us 2.
+Maximising Supply and Making Best Use of All Available Accommodation.
 What we are doing?
-Status Commentary Fully embed the new allocations scheme and complete the re-registration process Green The scheme is fully embedded with minor reviews planned for 2014 to ensure that the scheme remains updated against guidance and legislative updates.
-The current scheme continues to include about 29% of those households applying to register.
-In the first half of 2013/14 6,420 applications have been received.
-The total number of households now included on the housing register is 2,693.
-Ensure accurate and timely housing register assessments, ensuring a backlog does not occur in the lead up to the implementation of autobanding and that the migration process and any closely is effectively managed.
-Green Turnaround for initial assessment now stands at less than 7 days, with the average overall assessment time for more complex cases requiring additional information/ assessment now running at about 4 weeks, dependent upon timescales for receipt of third party information.
-Working closely with housing associations to make best use of stock including addressing Underoccupation Green We continue to work closely with housing associations to identify all cases and work through our options toolkit.
-Work is also being undertaken to identify and contact those social housing tenants affected by the underoccupation benefit changed - this work has assisted just under 60 households to move to smaller accommodation in the first half of 2013/4.
-Work is currently underway to develop a sub-regional protocols around welfare reform and the support housing associations can give to their residents affected by the changes.
-To produce and publish the newly required tenancy strategy aimed at guiding registered providers with relation to tenancy and lettings to make best sue of stock Green The strategy was published in January 2013.
+Status Commentary Fully embed the new allocations scheme and complete the re-registration process ✓ Green The scheme is fully embedded with minor reviews planned for 2014/5 to ensure that the scheme remains updated against guidance and legislative updates.
+The current scheme continues to include about 29% of those households applying to register 4,622 new applications were received during 2013/14.
+The total number of households now included on the housing register is 3,052 rising from 3,374 in April 2013.
+Ensure accurate and timely housing register assessments, ensuring a backlog does not occur in the lead up to the implementation of autobanding and that the migration process and any closely is effectively managed. ✓ Green Turnaround for initial assessment now stands at less than 7 days, with the average overall assessment time for more complex cases requiring additional information/ assessment now running at about 4 weeks, dependent upon timescales for receipt of third party information.
+Working closely with housing associations to make best use of stock including addressing Underoccupation ✓ Green We continue to work closely with housing associations to identify all cases and work through our options toolkit.
+Work is also being undertaken to identify and contact those social housing tenants affected by the underoccupation benefit changed - this work has assisted around 80 households to move to smaller accommodation in 2013/4.
+A sub-regional protocol around welfare reform has been developed agreeing a set minimum standards of the support housing associations give to their residents affected by the changes.
+To produce and publish the newly required tenancy strategy aimed at guiding registered providers with relation to tenancy and lettings to make best sue of stock ✓ Green The strategy was published in January 2013.